panwarnalini-hub/panwarnalini-hub/README.md

 ## Hi, I’m Nalini Panwar

-- Data Specialist with strong foundations in SQL, Databricks, Excel, Python, and Power BI; skilled at analyzing data, building reports, and delivering actionable insights.
-- Hands-on experience with data cleaning, visualization, and dashboards using Power BI, Pyspark and SQL.
-- Currently enhancing skills in Python for data analysis.
-- Passionate about transforming business data into clear, practical solutions that support decision-making.
-- Sharing projects that reflect both my professional work and continuous learning journey.
+I work with Databricks, PySpark, Python, SQL, and Power BI to build data solutions that turn raw information into something usable.
+I enjoy creating efficient pipelines, exploring real-world datasets, and sharing what I learn through practical, technical projects on this profile.

 ---